GNOME/gtk/docs/reference/gtk/running.md

 The special value `all` can be used to turn on all values.
 The special value `help` can be used to obtain a list of all supported values.

+### `GSK_CACHE_TIMEOUT`

+Overrides the timeout for cache GC in the "ngl" and "vulkan" renderers.
+The value can be -1 to disable GC entirely, 0 to force GC to happen before every frame, or a positive number to do GC in a timeout every n seconds.
+The default timeout is 15 seconds.

 ### `GSK_MAX_TEXTURE_SIZE`

 Limit texture size to the minimum of this value and the OpenGL limit